infomofo/cordova-angular-md-template/README.md

     Specifically, it is important to have a unique appPackage and recommended to have a unique appName.
 You will also want to replace any references to application name in package.json and bower.json with your application's name.

+3. Modify package.json and bower.json to replace the generic application name "yoangularcordova" with your application's name.

-3. Modify the application scaffolding in app/views/sidenav.html, app/scripts/app.js, and the relevant controllers.
-You may have to add/remove tests as necessary.
+4. Modify the application scaffolding in app/views/sidenav.html, app/scripts/app.js, and the relevant controllers.

-4. Periodically, you will want to pull any changes made from the upstream repository into your application.
+5. Periodically, you will want to pull any changes made from the upstream repository into your application.
 [Here](https://stackoverflow.com/questions/3903817/pull-new-updates-from-original-github-repository-into-forked-github-repository/3903835#3903835) is a detailed guide on various ways to do that.
 I'd recommend using:

         git rebase upstream/master

     to replay your application's changes onto the template.

-5. If you make any core functionality changes or improvements to the app that you believe others would benefit from, I recommend forking the repo and making a pull request into the original so that others may benefit from it.
+6. If you make any core functionality changes or improvements to the app that you believe others would benefit from, I recommend forking the repo and making a pull request into the original so that others may benefit from it.

 Directory Structure